How do Unions Work?

 Unions work like a democracy.
-They hold elections for officers who make decisions on behalf of members.
+They hold elections for officers who make decisions on behalf of members, giving workers more power on the job.

 A local union is a locally-based group of workers with a charter from a national or international union such as the Service Employees International Union (SEIU) or United Auto Workers (UAW).
 A local may include workers from the same company or region.
 It may also have workers from the same business sector, employed by different companies.

-- It starts with the formation of a bargaining unit.
-This is a group represented by a union for dealing with an employer.
-This group of workers must either be voluntarily recognized by their employer, or a majority of workers in the bargaining unit must vote for representation.
+- It starts with the formation of a bargaining unit, a group represented by a union for dealing with an employer.

-It is legal for employers to try to persuade employees not to unionize.
+- It is legal for employers to try to persuade employees not to unionize.
 However, it is illegal for an employer to prevent employees from unionizing through threats, violence, and other coercive action.
-It is also illegal for unions to use lies or threats of violence to intimidate employees into joining.

 - After a CBA is signed, an employer can't change details of the agreement without the union representative's approval.
 The CBA lasts for a set period of time with the union monitoring to assure the employer abides by the contract.
-If a union believes an employer has breached the CBA, the union can file a grievance, which may be resolved through arbitration.
 To learn more about collective bargaining and how unions work, visit CollectiveBargainingFacts.com.

 - As with many other organizations, union costs are paid by member dues that typically cost about $50 a month.
 Most unions have paid staff to manage their operations.
 While some staff may be paid by union dues, members also often volunteer.